 When an applicant is successful, the Registry Manager of the Institute of Continuing Education will issue a formal offer letter.
 The offer of a place on the programme will tend to come with conditions attached.
 These might be financial (proving that the applicant has the funds to needed to pay for the programme), language related (proving that the applicant’s English language skills are proficient), and/or academic (submitting original documents).
 It is the applicant’s responsibility to meet these requirements and provide the necessary evidence.

 This is the final stage of the applications process.
 Once you have met all the conditions and have the offer of a College place, you will be notified that you may begin your programme at the start of the academic year.
-At this stage you can start making arrangements such as visa, travel and accommodation.
+At this stage you can start making arrangements such as visa (for residential weeks only), travel and accommodation.

-While this programme is entirely delivered by Cambridge Judge staff and associates and on School premises (where practicable), applications are administered by the Institute of Continuing Education (ICE) in the first instance.
+While this programme is entirely delivered by Cambridge Judge Business School staff and associates and on School premises (where practicable), applications are administered by the Institute of Continuing Education (ICE) in the first instance.

 An MSt application guide is available from the ICE website.
 It is worth taking the time to read the instructions carefully as any mistakes in your application may make it invalid and delay the application process.